DrPython3/mailripv1/README.md

 <h2>Overview</h2>
 <p>
-  <i>Mail.Rip v1 is a SMTP checker / SMTP cracker written in Python 3.8 using mailpass combolists.<br>
+  <i>Mail.Rip v1 is a SMTP checker / SMTP cracker written in Python 3.8 for mailpass combolists.<br>
   It looks up the SMTP host for every combo and tries to verify the login data.
 For valid SMTP logins,<br>
   Mail.Rip will also try to send an e-mail to your address containing all the credentials.
 That way, it<br>
   performs an inbox test as well.
 It is fast and easy to use!</i>